apache/servicecomb-website/_docs/mersher-quick-start.md

 - 6 Run **http_server.py** program.
 You need to install python2.7 and this service relies on BaseHTTPServer package.

 - 7 Use webapp as a user interface which is in [**Bmi-example**](/docs/quick-start.md/).
 Edit http address of the ajax call from /calculator/bmi?height= to []()<http://192.168.88.64:4538/bmi?height=> in static page webapp/src/main/resources/static/index.html.
 This address is the listening address of the httpservergateway.
+Update the listening port configuration in application.yaml to 192.168.88.64.

 ## Start testing